freerainboxbox/doublespeak/README.md

 8. Continue generating top-30 tokens with randomness until `<|endoftext|>`
 9. Return the final encoded block of text, and send over an insecure channel.

 We can then decode by reverse-matching the predictions to our code-table to reconstruct the ciphertext, stopping at `0x03`, then decrypting and uncompressing.
+If the MAC doesn't match, keep trying every `0x03` until it works, otherwise return an error.

 Conversations may also work, as long as total conversation length + system prompt does not exceed the 128k window.
 The ciphertext is always aligned at the message boundary in this case.